manarius/printit/README.md

     //click the button on this page to setup the pages

     http://localhost:2323/shipgen/setup
-    //click the button on this page to create crews, ships, shipclasses and fleets. more coming soon.
+    //click the button on this page to create crews, ships, shipclasses, modules and fleets. more coming soon.

     //load
     http://localhost:2323/shipgen